metriport/metriport/packages/cda-validator/README.md

 ## CDA Validator

-This is a clone of the [CDA-validator](Original repository: https://github.com/HL7/CDA-core-2.1), which contains only the functional components of the original repo.
+This is a clone of the [CDA-validator](Original repository: https://github.com/HL7/CDA-core-2.1), which contains only the schema and extensions components of the original repo.

+We have added a server and a `/validate` route to allow us to check the validity of Clinical Documents.
+Some error handling is done in the `server.ts` file.

 To run the server on port 8999, just run `npm run server`.

-We are using this to check the validity of Clinical Documents with the `/validate` route, with some error handling done in the `server.ts` file.

 ### CDA Schema